- 24 Apr 2023

 Displaying Complex Fields

 Fields which are made up of a number of different parameters are displayed in blue in the All Fields table.
-Click on any of those fields to display them as a table under Tables.
+Click any of those fields to display them as a table under Tables.

 Each Complex Field is displayed as a table.
 The column on the right hand side displays the Adapter Connections column which lets you identify the source for each row.
 Each table consist of the following elements, in addition to the data displayed:

-Search bar - free text search on the table results
+Search bar - Free text search on the table results.

-Adapter Connections - Filter the display by specific adapter connections
+Adapter Connections - Filter the display by specific adapter connections.

-Total - the total number of displayed results is displayed on the top left side of the table
+Total - The total number of displayed results is displayed on the top left side of the table.

-Reset - Clear all search and filters of the display
+Reset - Clear all search and filters of the display.

 Export CSV - Export the table to a CSV file.

-Navigation and pagination - by default, 20 results are displayed in each of the tables page.
-You can change the number of results per page and choose between 20, 50 or 100, by clicking the appropriate icon on the bottom left side of the table.
+Navigation and pagination - By default, 20 results are displayed in each of the tables page.
+You can change the number of results per page and choose between 20, 50, or 100, by clicking the appropriate icon on the bottom left side of the table.

-Using the pagination bar on the bottom right side of the table to move between the pages of the table.
+Use the pagination bar on the bottom right side of the table to move between the pages of the table.

 Managing the Complex Fields